Richargh/stream-mongo-result-fastify-npm-ts-sandbox/README.md

 * Start server: `npm run start` and then, via [httpie](https://httpie.io/) or cURL:
     * GET csv `http GET "localhost:8080/articles?format=csv"`
+    * Or open the url in your browser to download the file: `http GET "localhost:8080/articles?format=csv"`

 ## Created via